pnp/blog/content/post/microsoft-365-pnp-weekly-episode-120.md

-Topics discussed in this session include the SharePoint 20^th^ anniversary party, changes in PnP since Paolo\'s last appearance as a guest on the show 2 years ago, PnP Provisioning Engine, the value of the PnP Core SDK, and the scoop on Paolo's weekly video tutorials.
+Topics discussed in this session include the SharePoint 20^th^ anniversary party, changes in PnP since Paolo's last appearance as a guest on the show 2 years ago, PnP Provisioning Engine, the value of the PnP Core SDK, and the scoop on Paolo's weekly video tutorials.
 A very interesting deep dive on the approach behind PnP Sites Core library (Now